Evgeniy Yavtushenko Evgeniy Yavtushenko

 The same principle applies to exposure adjustments, the Offset tool is similar to changing the exposure in the camera by changing the aperture, ISO, or shutter speed, and lift gamma gain stretches or compresses the image based on tonal range.

-The HDR wheel is a newer tool and behaves similarly to Offset except it doesn’t affect the deepest shadows.
-It can also be mapped to a camera's native color space for more accuracy.
+The HDR wheel behaves similarly to Offset except it doesn’t affect the deepest shadows.
+It can also be mapped to a camera's native color space for greater accuracy when changing exposure and white balance.

 Another important part is the order of operations for corrections.
-The white balance and exposure adjustment should be before the LUT when transforming the LOG image to working or delivery color space.
+When transforming the LOG image to working or delivery color space, the white balance and exposure adjustment should precede the LUT.
 This gives a cleaner result with fewer adjustments because the tonal range is narrow.
-The general rule for the node structure is white balance/general exposure adjustments should always come before the LUT or Color Space Transform, and lift, gamma, gain, masks, qualifiers and effects are after.
+The rule for the node structure is those white balance / general exposure adjustments should always come before the LUT or Color Space Transform, and lift, gamma, gain, masks, qualifiers, and effects are after.

-Here’s an example of a grayscale gradient with a blue color cast with offset adjustments to correct it toward neutral.
-There’s a difference between the correction before the LUT and after the LUT.
+Here’s an example of a grayscale gradient with a blue color cast corrected toward neutral with offset adjustments.
+The correction before the LUT is different from the correction after the LUT.

 We can add more corrections to the after example but it’s a less efficient way of working.